 Here are some goals:

-- Healthy soil, air, and water: no pollutants, herbicides, or pesticides
+- Healthy soil, air, and water free of pollutants, herbicides, and pesticides.

-- Plants that provide food & habitat for local wildlife including pollinators enabling a sustainable food web
+- Plants that provide food and habitat for local wildlife as part of greater eco-corridors.

-- Climate-smart attributes: sequestering carbon dioxide, natural water filtration and management
+- Regenerative, sustainable, climate-smart attributes including sequestering carbon dioxide and natural water filtration and management.

 - Gardening With Nature—Not Against It